Dante 01: Plot

 Deep in space, above a fiery planet named Dante, orbits the space station called "Dante 01".
 It hosts a psychiatric detention center that hosts six prisoners whose crimes were so severe that they volunteered to live under experimentation.
-The center is owned by a pharmaceutical company called Neurinos and directed by a man named Charon, with the assistance of psychiatrist Dr. Perséphone and two security guards called CR and BR.
+The center is run by a man named Charon, with the assistance of psychiatrist Dr. Perséphone and two security guards called CR and BR.

 One day, a Neurinos shuttle arrives with a new scientist named Elisa, carrying a new prisoner of unknown origins who was found as the sole survivor in a shipwreck and wakes up from hypersleep severely disoriented and unable to speak.
-He is introduced to the other inmates: their leader César; his right-hand man Lazare, who developed the ability to hold his breath to escape the gas with which the prisoners are sedated; the large and violent Moloch, who's César's enforcer; the reclusive Bouddha, who has the habit of trying to murder whoever is in pain out of misguided compassion; the deranged anarchist hacker Attila; and Raspoutine, a deeply religious man who claims the new one was sent by God to save them, and starts calling him "Saint-Georges, the Dragonslayer", because of a tattoo on his arm.
+He is introduced to the other inmates: their leader César; his right-hand man Lazare, who developed the ability to hold his breath to escape the gas with which the prisoners are sedated; the large and violent Moloch, who is César's enforcer; the reclusive Bouddha, who has the habit of trying to murder whoever is in pain out of misguided compassion; the deranged anarchist hacker Attila; and Raspoutine, a deeply religious man who claims the new one was sent by God to save them, and starts calling him "Saint-Georges, the Dragonslayer", because of a tattoo on his arm.

 Elisa and Perséphone are at odds over their research methods, since the latter advocates a humanist approach to the prisoners' mental issues, while Elisa has been sent there to experiment with a new nanotechnology that directly modifies the patient's DNA, eliminating the genetic component of their antisocial behaviors.
 Charon asks Attila to hack into Elisa's files to discover the extent of her orders.
-Much to his horror, Attila finds out she's authorized to kill them all for the sake of her research.
+Much to his horror, Attila finds out she is authorized to kill them all for the sake of her research.

 As expected, Bouddha attempts to strangle Saint-Georges in order to alleviate his suffering.
 This leads to infighting amongst the prisoners, so they get gassed, and Bouddha becomes Elisa's first subject.
 She injects him with nanites and returns him to the prison hold.
-Bouddha is immediately wracked by unbearable pain from the nanites bonding with his DNA, but Saint-Georges is somehow able to remove them from him (from his point of view, he's removing some kind of energy creature from Bouddha and eating it), so Bouddha becomes well again and as convinced as Raspoutine that Saint-Georges is a miracle worker, so he befriends him, swearing to protect him from the others.
+Bouddha is immediately wracked by unbearable pain from the nanites bonding with his DNA, but Saint-Georges is able to remove them from him (from his point of view, he's removing some kind of energy creature from Bouddha and eating it).
+Bouddha becomes well again and as convinced as Raspoutine that Saint-Georges is a miracle worker, befriending him.
 Later, Moloch attacks Saint-Georges, but Raspoutine intervenes, causing Moloch to accidentally slit his own throat with the shiv he was holding.
 Gas pours in to knock the group out again, but not before Saint-Georges had run over to assist Moloch.
 The prison guards rush in only to discover, to their amazement, that Moloch has no wound on his throat, and is alive and well.
 On their way out, they inject César with the nanites.